 Loans can be made to:

-- Diplomatic representatives of the Permanent Missions in Geneva;
+- Representatives of the Permanent Missions in Geneva

-- Swiss public, university, and special libraries and, exceptionally, to major libraries in neighbouring countries.
+- Public, university and special Swiss libraries and, exceptionally, major libraries in neighbouring countries

-- In case of urgent need, the library staff can recall a book or document at any time.
+- In case of urgent need, Library staff can recall a book or document at any time.

 - United Nations masthead documents.

 - Loose issues of periodicals; newspapers and journals in the Periodicals (PE) Reading Room; bound periodicals in the Economic, Social, and Statistics (ES) and Legal and Political (LP) Reading Rooms.

 - Unbound newspapers, gazettes, official journals, oversize periodicals and those in provisionally bound formats.